rahulshankariyer/PortolioProject/README.md

 <a href = "https://docs.google.com/presentation/d/10_1gMlXmtsN2yXt4Mf8IGrdLbQecxlNh/edit#slide=id.p1"> MSc Mathematics Final Year Project Review </a>

-Further background behind this project is given in the thesis in the PDF in the link below which I submitted for my Degree in MSc Mathematics
+Further background behind this project is given in the thesis below which I submitted for my Degree in MSc Mathematics in PDF format.

 <a href = "https://drive.google.com/drive/u/1/folders/1omvJKv7-dhtRXLOzdkoWOoOuNUG3nXsA"> HYBRID K-NEAREST NEIGHBOUR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM </a>